wuzhengy/TAU/Core Design Principles.md

 #### Levenshtein [Distance](https://en.wikipedia.org/wiki/Levenshtein_distance)
 Building up data transmission integrity in the UDP network, where nodes are randomly relaying different parts of imformation.
 TAU uses Levensthtein array than sequence number in TCP to achieve data transmission integrity.
-#### Bencode, UDP Raw Encryption
+#### Bencode, UDP level Encryption
 * libTAU use bencode to compose blocks and transactions.
 Bencode has mixed benefits of partial human readable and binary serilazation.
 * libTAU DHT communication use bencode to build mutable and immutable data item for transmission.
 * libTAU UDP package: the payload is encrypted senders public key and data.
 Only receiver with right private key can decode.
+The UDP payload level encryption will make router not be able to recognize the protocol for the data.
 #### Friend public key and device ID
 * each libTAU session will keep one public key friend list, which is in sync with UI
 * one public key node might include many device ID sharing same private key.
 The device ID is an optional but important information in live signal.
 System will record this field and report it in the alert to UI, but will not process it.
 As long as the device has private key, its messages will be processed disregard what device ID it has.
 As long as private key is same, all devices are treated same.
 #### TAU community ledger serve as bootstrap and time server
 For a decentralized system, it is hard to do a trust bootstrap and find a server to trust for time.
 In TAU, since the choking (multiple prisoners dilemma) requires good time to reach win win solution, nodes need to find out what is the consensused time in the network.
 Rather than bootstrap from fixed nodes, TAU nodes will use current ledger nodes for bootstrap and time calculation.
-##### Bootstrap
+##### Bootstraping
 libTAU nodes will use all locally available ledger to bootstrap itself.
 In each TAU block, we recommend adding "end point" into block.
 When the block is accepted by the node, it will use this info into local bootstrap list.
 Initial software will come with part of TAUcoin blockchain ledger, which will include initial bootstrap nodes.